-For 2021, the Compensation Committee established a 25% premium for any portion of the annual incentive award elected as an SLO award.
-Mr. Doheny made the following SLO election for 2021, further indicating his confidence in future Company performance:
+For 2022, the Compensation Committee established a 25% premium for any portion of the annual incentive award elected as an SLO award.
+Mr. Doheny made the following SLO election for 2022 (consistent with his elections in the program since he first became eligible in 2018), further indicating his confidence in future Company performance: